bibendi/dip/README.md

 Docker Interaction Process

-CLI utility for straightforward provisioning and interacting with an application configured by docker-compose.
+CLI utility for straightforward provisioning and interacting with applications configured by Docker Compose.

 DIP also contains commands for running support containers such as ssh-agent and DNS server.